Harriet Guild

-Harriet Guild (1899-1992) was born in Windham, Connecticut.
-She graduated from Vassar College in 1920 and Johns Hopkins School of Medicine, class of 1925 (2nd in the class).
+Harriet Griggs Guild (1899–1992) was an American physician.
+Born in Windham, Connecticut, she graduated from Vassar College in 1920 and Johns Hopkins School of Medicine in 1925, where she was second in her class.
 Upon graduation, being a woman in a "man's" profession of the time, she was unable to find a suitable position and so Johns Hopkins hired her.
-She enjoyed an outstanding career, specializing in pediatric kidney research and treatment.
+During her career, she specialized in pediatric kidney research and treatment.

-By 1928, she was the director of the Harriet Lane Dispensary and a Johns Hopkins University instructor in Pediatrics.
+By 1928, she was the director of the Harriet Lane Dispensary and a Johns Hopkins University instructor in pediatrics.
 She started the Pediatric Diabetic Clinic in 1930 and administered the program until 1946.
-As a leading authority on children's kidney disease, in 1955 she was the founder of the National Kidney Foundation of Maryland.
-Born in Windham, Conn., Harriet Griggs Guild died in May, 1992 at the age of 92.
-As a medical researcher, professor and physician at Johns Hopkins Hospital for 37 years, she played a major role in saving the lives of children suffering from kidney disease.
+In 1955 she founded the National Kidney Foundation of Maryland.
+Guild died in May 1992 at the age of 92.